 There has been skeptism about the demolition since Governor Ajimobi made his intention known that he would demolition the house.

-It was stated that Ajimobi decided to demolish the house because he was not happy with the political programmes of the the station.
+It was stated that Ajimobi decided to demolish the house because he was not happy with the political programmes of the station.

 The governor, it was gathered, could not tolerate any media establishment critical of his administration.
 Since the beginning of his administration, several media establishments and journalists had been sued and intimidated for being too critical.

-It would be recalled that the government had earlier issued a three-day notice for the demolition of the building, accusing the property owner of not receiving approval for the construction.
+The government had earlier issued a three-day notice for the demolition of the building, accusing the property owner of not receiving approval for the construction.